fjglira/istio/istioday/talk.md

 The structure of this lightning talk is as follows:

-- Lightning Talk Topics Index

 1. Opening (30s)
-  - Welcome, context and goals
-  - Expected audience prerequisites

 2. High-level Motivation (1m)
-  - Why reuse upstream integration tests
-  - Benefits: speed, confidence, consistency, future-proofing

 3. Reusing Instead of Rewriting — The Case for Upstream Tests (2m)

-4. Real-World Example: Validating Istio on OpenShift (3m)
+4. Real-World Example: Validating Istio on OpenShift (2m)
 5. Real-World Example: External Control Plane (Sail Operator) (3m)
 6. Installer Script Requirements (brief checklist) (1m)
-  - Support install and cleanup invocations
-  - Unchanged install behavior and cleanup semantics
-  - Logging, diagnostics, and exit codes

 7. Giving Back: From User to Contributor (1m)
-  - Using test logs for high-quality bug reports
-  - How to propose portability improvements and PRs

-Total: ~10 minutes
+Total: ~10 minutes and 30 seconds

 ### Introduction